KristjanESPERANTO/Leaflet.LanguageSelector/README.md

 ## Description

-[Leaflet](http://leafletjs.com/) is an open-source JavaScript library for online maps.
-Leaflet-languageselector is an extension for Leaflet based maps to add a language selector to the map.
+[Leaflet](https://leafletjs.com/) is an open-source JavaScript library for online maps. **Leaflet.LanguageSelector** is an extension for Leaflet based maps to add a language selector to the map.
 Languages can be represented by text or image.
 The words or images can be aligned horizontally or vertically.
 When a language is clicked a callback function is called.
 Doing the language change is then up to the caller.

+## Compatibility

+- Supported Leaflet versions: 1.9.x and 2.0.x

 ## Demo